Code-Institute-Submissions/RhiH-indistinct.light/README.md

 **Content:**

-All content and images was written by myself.
-Icons in the footer were taken from [Font Awesome](https://fontawesome.com/) Font style chosen was the standard Optima stylistically it suited the project.
+- Icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- Font style chosen was the standard Optima stylistically it suited the project.
+- All content and images were created by me.